prodgang/prodproofs/README.md

 # prod_proofs

 This repo contains the proofs of the major results of productive numbers.
 The proofs are mostly straightforward, but translating them into lean has been a massive headache - in particular nested induction over lists of lists.
-If you're able to fix these lean proofs, would be much appreciated :)

 ## Definitions

 Definition of a productive number.
-This is written up (albeit messily) in defs.lean.
+This is written up in `raw_defs.lean`.

-``inductive prod_num : Type
+``inductive RawProd where

-| p0 : prod_num
+  | zero : RawProd

-| pli : List prod_num → prod_num
+  | cons : List RawProd → RawProd
   deriving Repr``

-By definition, padding zeros does not change a prod, so $[x, y] = [x, y, p0]$ and so on.
+By definition, padding zeros does not change a prod, so $[x, y] = [x, y, zero]$ and so on.
+This is enforced by defining a quotient type in `quot_defs3.lean`

 Interpretation:
-* $eval(p0) = 0$
+* $eval(zero) = 0$
 * $eval([x_1, x_2, ..., x_n]) = 2^{eval(x_1)} \times 3^{eval(x_2)} \times ... \times p_n^{eval(x_n)}$ (where $p_n$ is the nth prime)

 Inequality: